K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="6.1"/>  6.1 Security Group

-**Administrator manages access control of a specific space and prepares tasks and app by using staging and running rules.**<br>
+**Administrator manages access control of a specific space and prepares tasks and apps by using staging and running rules.**<br>

 1. Check the security group information used in PaaS-TA Portal.<br>
 ![securitygroups01]

-2. Register security group by clicking ①"Register Security Group". <br>
+2. Register the security group by clicking ①"Register Security Group". <br>
 ![securitygroups02]

-3. Enter Name(required), staging default(required), running default(required) in the security registering tab and check the checkbox.
+3. Enter Name(required), staging default(required), running default(required) in the security registering tab, and check the checkbox.
 Fill out description, rules(required), log, port, and protocol.
 To add more information, click ① "+" to add more tabs.
 To delete the tab, click ② "Delete Tab" button.<br>
 ![securitygroups03]

 4. Click ①"Export File" button from the security registering tab to check the information of security group as ②.txt file.
 ![securitygroups04]

-5. Security group informations can be checked as ②.txt file by clicking ①"Open File" at the security group regisering tab.
-The imported file will be opened at a new tab.
+5. Security group information can be checked as ②.txt file by clicking ①"Open File" at the security group registering tab.
+The imported file will be opened in a new tab.
 ![securitygroups05]

-6. Click ①"org" from the secrurity group register pop up.
+6. Click ①"org" from the security group register pop up.
 Click ②"space".
 Register org and space by clicking ③"Register" button.
 ![securitygroups06]

 7. Click ①"Delete" button from the security group register pop up to delete org and space.
 Save the group information by clicking ②"Register".